Saikou Touray

-Saikou Touray (born 6 June 2000) is a Gambian professional footballer who plays as a midfielder for the Gambia national team.
+Saikou Touray (born 6 June 2000) is a Gambian professional footballer who plays as a midfielder for Finnish Veikkausliiga club KuPS and the Gambia national team.

 Career

 Touray is a youth product of the Gambian club Superstars Academy FC, and first moved to Israel on loan with Beitar Netanya in 2018.
 On 12 May 2019, he signed his first professional contract with Maccabi Haifa for five seasons.
 He had successive loans with Sektzia Ness Ziona, Ironi Kiryat Shmona, and Hapoel Haifa.
-On 19 July 2022, he transferred to the French Ligue 2 club Grenobole.
+On 19 July 2022, he transferred to the French Ligue 2 club Grenoble.

+On 18 June 2026, Touray signed with the Finnish champions KuPS until the end of 2027.

 International career

 Jatta was called up to the Gambia national team for a set of 2026 FIFA World Cup qualification matches in June 2025.